subhankar-pahi-2005/subhankar/README.md

 Welcome to my personal portfolio website!
 This repository contains the source code for my portfolio, showcasing my skills, education, experience, projects, and more.

-For live Preview Open this link-subhankar.vercel.app
+For live Preview serch this search this - subhankar.vercel.app
 ## Table of Contents
 - [About](#about)
 - [Education](#education)